 Do Ocean Liners Still Exist?

-It’s important to remember that Ocean Liners and cruise ships are two distinct things.
-They are different in both design and function.
+It’s important to remember that Ocean Liners and cruise ships are two very different things.
+They are differ in both design and function.

 What Makes a Ship an Ocean Liner?

-Many people wrongly assume that just because a ship travels long distances, such as across the Atlantic, that they are ocean liners.
+Many people wrongly assume that just because a ship travels long distances – such as across the Atlantic ocean – they must be Ocean Liners.
 This isn’t the case.

 Fun fact: Ocean liners weren’t originally designed just for carrying people.
 The RMS in RMS Titanic stands for “Royal Mail Ship”, indicating that the ship held a license for the (lucrative) transport of mail between England and the United States.